 Travel to Schenectady for a weekend rich in history, art, and fun.
 It is here where Thomas Edison founded the General Electric Company, where New York State named its first historic district, and it’s home to Proctors Theatre, a former vaudeville house where countless famous artists have performed.

-9 pm: After dinner, grab a drink or two and chat with the locals at Centre Street Pub, one of the town’s top pubs with live music some nights.
+After dinner, grab a drink or two and chat with the locals at Centre Street Pub.
+This popular pub is in the heart of downtown and features live music every weekend.

-9 am: Fuel up with a full Greek breakfast at Union Cafe, one of Schenectady’s best breakfast spots.
+Fuel up with a sweet or savory (or both) breakfast at Union Cafe, one of Schenectady’s beloved breakfast spots.
 Try a little bit of everything with the Cafe Deluxe (two eggs & two French toast or two pancakes with bacon, ham or sausage).

 Spend the rest of your morning walking the Central Park Rose Garden.
 In spring and summer, the scent of rosebuds and vibrant colors overwhelm your senses.
 In the winter, the park is quiet, but still beautiful - especially when the trees and bushes are covered in a light dusting of snow.

 A trip to Schenectady is not complete without a stop at Johnny's.
 This Italian-American restaurant is known for its casual Italian fare, family dining, delicious homemade pastas and traditional favorites.